-But with the highly contagious Delta variant circulating, more children are getting COVID-19.
-As kids attend school, see friends and participate in extracurricular activities, one of the most common questions parents are asking is: What should I do if my child is exposed to COVID-19?
+As variants continue to emerge, COVID‑19 infections will affect the community.
+As kids attend school, see friends and participate in extracurricular activities, one of the most common questions parents are asking is: What should I do if my child is exposed to COVID‑19?

-It's helpful to have a plan for what to do if your child is exposed to COVID-19.
+It's helpful to have a plan for what to do if your child is exposed to COVID‑19 or if they start showing symptoms.
 Being prepared can help you stay calm and know the best steps to take to avoid potential further spread of the virus.

 Here are some important details parents should know about COVID‑19 exposure in children.